Evidence review

 GLP-1 microdose charts — for semaglutide or tirzepatide — are easy to find and impossible to verify.
 The only schedules with trial evidence behind them are the approved ladders (0.25 → 2.4 mg semaglutide; 2.5 → 15 mg tirzepatide), and even their lowest rungs are temporary starting doses, not microdoses.
 The fractional, split, "units," and "clicks" schemes people share are untested, off-label, and built on an error-prone measurement step — and the dose-response data say they'd do less anyway.
 If you're weighing any of this, treat the charts as a description of a risky trend, not a prescription, and talk to a qualified clinician.

 For the fuller picture, see our pillar microdosing GLP-1: what the evidence actually shows, the tirzepatide-only version of this page, the microdosing tirzepatide dose chart, the dose-response deep dive on why lower doses do less, and the safety review is compounded / microdosed GLP-1 safe.
+These injectable charts don't translate to the pill — see why you can't microdose Rybelsus (oral semaglutide), whose tablet absorption breaks if you split it.
 To see how providers compare on price and oversight, we rank them on our GLP-1 microdose rankings hub.

 Frequently asked